 mevagissey.co.uk is a participant in the Amazon Services LLC Associates Program and makes a commission from Amazon sales.

 Fishing Tips: Portsmouth & Southampton

 Mackerel FishingWhen the mackerel are in, there is often a party of fish activity.
 You’ve probably experienced having your hands covered in scales, pulling in strings of mackerel four at a time.
-A special hack for catching more of these fish is to use Japanese Sabiki feathers (like these from Amazon) rather than the standard feathers you find in tackle shops.
+A special hack for catching more of these fish is to use Japanese Sabiki feathers like these rather than the standard feathers you find in tackle shops.
 Sabiki feathers have smaller hooks which results in more hook ups.
 I have written an extensive guide to mackerel fishing if you’d like to read more about how to catch mackerel.

 SEA FISHING SOUTHAMPTON

 Southampton has hundreds of places you can dangle a line and expect a good chance of fish.
 Bass come into the estuary to feed on smaller species sheltering from the open seas.
 Ragworm thrive in the mudflats, and are gobbled down by the flounder that dot the seabed.
 Smooth hound and rays loiter in the deeper water, and shoals of codling cruise through the estuary in the winter months.

 An estuary like this provides a lot of food for bottom feeding species, which is why most anglers will be using bottom fishing rigs.
 Apart from the rich life in the mudflats, there’s the constant stream of food that floats down the river – insects, worms, bits of dead badger – who knows what!
 Fish in their thousands are lying in grooves and channels around Southampton, waiting for these morsels (or your bait or lure) to float past them.